Providing world-class events since 2006

 - The quantitative effect of loss prevention technologies

-Simon Sølvsten, Willis Towers Watson, The University of Southern Denmark
+Simon Sølvsten, WTW, The University of Southern Denmark

 Time and Location: January 27, 2021, webinar